johnnyryan/Verity/README.md

 ***The initial setup assumes a Nvidia 5070ti GPU (2025) and and spare AMD 5700xt (2019) on a 2021 Wintel.
 This is the reference machine.
-You can adapt Verity for your own self-hosted LLM setup.***
+The design is complicated by the mix of GPUs.
+The end of this doc describes how to adapt Verity for your own self-hosted LLM setup (single GPU, multi GPU, Apple Silicon, etc).***

 ---